 Does the weight on your scale determine whether you have a good day?
 When you feel you have overeaten at one meal or eaten a ‘bad’ food, do you skip the next meal?
 Have you recently gone on a diet that eliminates an entire food group?
 Do you obsess about how many calories you burn during exercise?

 If so, you may be a victim of the diet mentality.
-Research shows that this might actually be making you fat!
+Research shows that this might actually be causing you to gain weight!

 People who have a diet mentality tend to follow a predictable cycle:

 - They go on a diet that restricts calories or makes certain foods off limits.

 - With this plan, they don’t get enough calories to fuel their bodies or they miss out on nutrients needed by the body.
 Because the body’s drive for adequate fuel and nutrients is a powerful force that helps ensure survival, people on restricted diets often develop cravings.

 - Further, by forbidding ‘bad’ foods or entire food groups, psychologically they tell their brain that these foods are in short or no supply, intensifying cravings for the foods.

 - The cravings are — you guessed it — usually for something that isn’t allowed on the diet.

 - When the cravings get strong enough, or when they’ve had enough of the diet, they often go to the opposite extreme, eating to excess foods they haven’t allowed themselves.
 They’ve broken the diet so they “might as well throw up their hands and really cheat,” eating larger quantities of foods or focusing for days on all the foods that were off-limits.